 3. Keep access doors clear.
 You might have furniture blocking seldom-used crawlspace entrances, or the space for the pull-down stairs up to the attic may be obstructed.
 Make sure you have some smaller and more comfortable furniture, you can easily get some like this bean bag so you don’t have to worry about having too much furniture.
 You don`t have to worry anymore about spending too much money and feel guilty about it! ysl bag discount will blow your mind!
 Check out our online store!

 4. Be honest about what doesn’t work.
 Don’t deceive your home inspector or hope they’ll overlook something.
 It’s bound to come out, and failure to disclose home defects can be a legal hassle down the line.
 Know the garbage disposal is broken?
 Say so.
-Leave notes for the inspector or prepare them in advance with an email message, etc.
+Leave notes for the inspector or prepare them in advance with an email message, etc. If you have any roof damages, entrust it to real experts.
+Austin Roofing company provides leak repair, replacement, roof repair and installation sevices.

 5. Point out pumps and septic tank locations.
 If you have your own well and septic system, make sure the location of these is clearly described for the inspector.
 Annotate a photo or draw a simple map if need be.

 6. Check your smoke detectors.
 People forget to change batteries in smoke detectors, and if you’ve neglected yours (or taken them down to change batteries and left them in the garage!) double-check to make sure they’re in place and functioning.
+If you don’t know about Hanover Home Cleaning Pros, it’s time you did it.
+Entrust the cleaning to real professionals.

 Share this video with friends and/or family